Chai-mae/Automatic-Speaker-recognition/README.md

 The DET curve typically uses a logarithmic scale to represent the FRR on the x-axis and the FAR on the y-axis.
 You can set an acceptable threshold that balances the false acceptance and false rejection rates based on the particular requirements and limits of the application by examining the DET curve and seeing the system's performance at various operating points.

 A low value for both FAR and FRR would be indicated by the DET curve being as close as feasible to the bottom-left corner of the plot.
 On the DET curve, the Equal Error Rate (EER) is a frequently utilized point.
 The operational point where the FAR and FRR are equal is what it represents.
 The EER offers a single metric that measures the effectiveness of the system and can be used to contrast various speaker verification systems or to establish a practical cutoff point for decision-making.

+In our case most of the DET curves are close to the bottom-left corner of the plot which indicates that our models have good performance.
+Also the EER rates are closer to zero which suggests a higher level of accuracy and discrimination of the model.

 **<h2>Conclusion</h2>**